crustio/Crust-Grants-Program/applications/wanke.md

 one of the dapps's ui:
 ![image](https://github.com/bruceli20202020/Crust-Grants-Program/blob/main/1-3.jpg?raw=true)

-the dapp's technology stack
+the module's technology stack

-the frondend:vue.js, android and ios native language.,the backend:nodejs,php and golang,the smart contracts written by Solidity,Truffle,Web3
+the frondend:vue.js,the backend:nodejs,the smart contracts written by Solidity,Truffle,Web3

-there will be some smart contracts document be deployed

-before we start this project.we research and reference uniswap,opensea, flow,Ethereum and some other project.
+there will be a sdk and demo of how to upload and download file from crust for use of NFT,and deploye it to smart contracts.

 Ecosystem Fit